 Travel directionsIf you are not a Canadian citizen or permanent resident, see the last section of this page.

-Arriving by airLester B. Pearson International Airport is about 20km west of the Department.
+Arriving by airLester B. Pearson International Airport (YYZ) is about 20km west of the Department.

-You can also reach the Department by public transportation from the airport.
-Take the 192 Toronto Transit Commission (TTC) bus from the airport to Kipling subway station (the end of the line), then the subway to St. George Street.
-The fare is $2.75 (December 2008).
-(You pay when you enter the bus (exact fare or a token required); no additional fare is required for the subway.)
+You can alternatively take the 192 Toronto Transit Commission (TTC) bus from the airport (from either Terminal 1 or Terminal 3) to Kipling subway station (the end of the line), then the subway to St. George Street.
+The fare is $3.25 (August 2017).
+(You pay when you enter the bus (exact fare, a token, or a Presto card required); no additional fare is required for the subway.)
 The trip takes 50 minutes to an hour.
-Departure times from Terminal 1 at the airport.
+Departure times from Terminal 1 / Departure times from Terminal 3.

 Arriving by car